adityatrilok90/Twitter-analytics/README.md

 # Twitter analytics for holidays' data

-* **ShakespeareNovels.py**: An R program to preprocess data thus making it conducive for analysis.
+* **Twitter-analytics.R**: An R program to preprocess data thus making it conducive for analysis.
 The preprocessed data is then used for sentiment & polarity analysis plots to predict best selling holidays and develop marketing campaigns.